Type of mission

 The Red Pencil (International), partnered with Fundación Integración Comunitaria (FIC), the social arm of the Trafigura Group in Peru to implement an arts therapy programme called Start-Up!
 (Empecemos!) for the children under the care of FIC.

 The Start-Up (Empecemos!) programme was successfully implemented at FIC as part of the existing after-school programme, Tiempo Fuera, with 180 children registered at Tiempo Fuera’s three centres.
-The mission was led by registered arts therapist Dr Mercedes Ballbe ter Maat.
+The mission began in March 2019 and was led by registered arts therapist Dr Mercedes Ballbe ter Maat.

 Type of mission